rabbitmq/rabbitmq-server/deps/rabbitmq_peer_discovery_k8s/examples/kind/README.md

 kubectl apply  -k overlays/dev-persistence/
 ```

-## Use Public Localhost Address to Connect
+## Use Localhost Address to Connect

 The ports used by this example are: